Genesys Cloud - Developer Community!

 • 2.
 RE: What's the BKM for managing Intents in bot flow?

-Posted an hour ago
+Posted 20 days ago

-Edited by Phaneendra Avatapalli an hour ago
+Edited by Phaneendra Avatapalli 20 days ago

 Hi Hann Chiad Hooy,